 Through passport control.
 No issue.
 Then my new driver/guide/companion for what will turn out to be the next nine hours.
 Oh good.
 Zero English.
 So it’s not his job to speak my language, I know that.
 But a word or two might have eased the way.

 Now and then my driver stops, asks “toilet?” or motions for me to come sit at the roadside table where he eats and I sip my bottled water flavored with Nescafe.
 This guy is not your local tourist guide; places we stop at are barren dirt-floored with big pots of the food of the day and a bunch of extremely scruffy-looking men about.
 Knowing the reputation of Indian men it’s good to be a little old lady.
-I know that’s a snide remark…but honestly…the stories out of the India-that’s-not-high-tech-and-getting-rich are not encouraging for females anywhere.
+I know that’s a snide remark…but honestly…the stories out of the India-that’s-not-high-tech-and-getting-rich are not encouraging for females of any age or caste or class.
 But then neither are the stories out of Hollywood or Washington.
 Men, could you get it together…or at least keep it out of sight.

 The day grows dark, late, uncomfortable, exhausting…shut up Marjorie, it’s just one of your damn road trips.
 Deal.